Scale-free quantitative unique continuation and equidistribution estimates for solutions of elliptic differential equations: Acknowledgments

 \section{Acknowledgments}

-The research of D.B.\ was partially financially supported by the grant no.\ 14-11-00078 of Russian Scientific Foundation.
 M.T.\ thanks Ivica Naki\'c for stimulating discussions, in particular concerning the smallness condition \eqref{ass:samplingG=1}, and kind hospitality at University of Zagreb where part of this work was done.
 This visit was supported by the binational German-Croatian DAAD-MZOS project \emph{Scale-uniform controllability of partial differential equations}.